What is an umbrella company?

 What is an Umbrella Company?

-An umbrella company is a third party entity in the work relationship, handling payment, tax withholding and social contributions for the worker, so that your company does not have to worry about administering the relationship.
+An umbrella company is a third party entity in the working relationship, handling payment, tax withholding, and social contributions for the worker so that your company does not have to worry about administering the relationship.
 If the contractor came from a recruitment agency, they are also involved in some stages of managing payment and performance.

 How Does an Umbrella Company Work?